ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 The OCaml toplevel, version 4.11.1
 ```

-**For either Linux or MacOS** as an alternative, a binary distribution of opam is
+**For either Linux or macOS** as an alternative, a binary distribution of opam is
 available:

 ```